 Anyone who lives with Severe Von Willebrand Disease is invited to participate.
 Don’t worry if you are not sure if you qualify, we will walk you through the study eligibility requirements.

 HOW ARE YOU PROTECTING MY PRIVACY?

 Anytime you email a co-PI, only the co-PI’s will have access to that email.
-Staff of the Foundation, the Sponsor of this study, will not have access to identified data or direct email correspondence between the participants and the co-PI’s.
+Staff of the Foundation, the Sponsor of this study, will not have access to direct email correspondence between the participants and the co-PI’s.

 WHAT WILL HAPPEN IN THE STUDY?

 If you are entered into the study, you will be able to start completing questionnaires related to your sVWD in a series of “modules” using an online portal.
 Some modules will be available to you in the Registry website right away, and others will be available in the future.
 You might be able to complete a module over the phone with Registry staff assistance or also in person during VWD Connect Foundation Inc. annual conferences.

 There is no end date to this Registry, and it will remain open for as long as it is collecting data that are useful to the sVWD community.
 This study will remain open for at least 5 years.
 There are no costs to participants for taking part in the Registry.

 WHO MAY REQUEST DATA FROM THE sVWD PATIENT REGISTRY?